-Accused 'serial stabber' arrested in California
+Davis California stabbing: Suspect arrested with a 'hunting-style knife'

 - Published

-Police in the northern California city of Davis have arrested a man accused of stabbing three people - two fatally - over the course of a week.
+A man, who was a University of California, Davis student until last week, has been arrested for a series of stabbings that put the town on edge, police said.

-The man was arrested on Thursday, a day after being detained with a "hunting-style knife", police say.
+The 21-year-old suspect was arrested on Thursday, a day after being detained with a large knife.

-The small university city has been shaken by the seemingly random attacks which have shut down community events and spurred students to carry weapons.
+The seemingly random attacks in the town have shut down community events and spurred students to carry weapons.

-Police say community members called police after spotting him in a park.
+Police say community members called them after spotting the man in a park.

 He was detained on Wednesday close to one of the murder scenes after police received phone call tip-offs from 15 members of the community.

 The suspect was found wearing clothing "which appeared to be identical to the clothing description provided after the 3rd attack," police said in a statement.
+They added that he was found with cuts on his hands and wrists, and that blood and other recovered "biological evidence" links him to the attacks.

-On Thursday, he was arrested and charged with two counts of murder and one count of attempted murder.
+On Thursday, the former student was arrested and charged with two counts of murder and one count of attempted murder.

-Carter Carlson told BBC's US Partner CBS News that he called police after seeing a person matching the suspect's description near a vigil for the victims in a city park.
+Carter Carlson told the BBC's US Partner CBS News that he called police after seeing a person matching the suspect's description near a vigil for the victims in a city park.

 "I noticed they had long curly hair and they had the Adidas pants that they've been talking about," said Mr Carlson.